-From the top of the ridge the pavement ends and the off-road adventure begins as this dual sport ride explores a remote historic dirt wagon route through the mountains which provides spectacular views around every corner.
-After exploring the historic dirt wagon route the ride passes by the crystal blue water of Serene Lake then reaches the historic abandon Donner Summit Tunnels.
+Your off-road adventure continues through the forest and past remote mountain meadows which provide spectacular views around every corner.
+After exploring the historic dirt wagon route the ride passes by the crystal blue water of Serene Lake and then reaches the historic abandoned Donner Summit Tunnels.
 The historic steel rail tracks have been removed from the tunnels so, all that's left is the gravel and original granite carved tunnels that were constructed in the 1800s by men who risked their lives and many who died in the very dangerous work of blasting through solid granite mountains.
-This unique dual sport adventure ride cannot be fully appreciated without understanding the history behind the construction of the first Transcontinental Railroad.
+This unique dual sport adventure ride cannot be fully appreciated without understanding the history behind the construction of the First Transcontinental Railroad.

 The history of the Transcontinental Railroad goes back to when it was just a dream and this grand idea was proposed for the planning of the Pacific Railroad in 1838.
 The Pacific Railroad proposed their plan to congress but congress could not decide on a route because the northerners wanted a northern route and the southerners wanted a southern route.